bm4cs/bencode.io/content/posts/2025-06-20-retrospective-project-x.md

 ### Technical Achievements

-- Successfully built a horizontally scalable ingest system using Kubernetes and leaned into cloud native approaches early on
+- Successfully built a big data horizontally scalable ingestion system using Kubernetes and leaned into cloud native approaches early on
-- Established a strong typing system in Python that improved code quality
+- Established heavy use of Python type hints early on, which improved code quality and editor aid
-- Was the project's Elasticsearch expert:
+- Evangelised Elasticsearch early in the design phase:
+  - Led the adoption of Elasticsearch for read workloads, in the face of aprehension and inexperience in the broader team
   - Implemented and tuned sophisticated text analysis pipelines
-  - Optimized search with ngram tokenizers, stemming, and asciifolding
+  - Optimised search with ngram tokenizers, stemming, and asciifolds
-  - Designed efficient document structures and indexing strategies
+  - Designed efficient denormalised document structures and indexing strategies
-  - Led the adoption of Elasticsearch for read workloads
+  - Lesson learned how important it is to make the the most appropriate data storage and management choices, make or break analytic solutions such as the one we collectively built.
+What consistency guarantees do are required?
+How fast?
+How are you going to calculate aggregations?
+What kind of read or write workloads need to be handled?
+Can these be separated and tackled as different problems?
+  - Elasticsearch is a HUGE reason why we were successful
-- Created flexible hierarchy layering design
+- Created flexible hierarchy layering design, allowing differing customers to stamp the data with their own ways of doing things.
 - Integrated OpenTelemetry for comprehensive observability
 - Developed optimistic locking scheme and deep linking capabilities
-- Automated deployment and quality verification through Bamboo CI pipeline
+- Automated deployments and quality verification with a gigantic test suite investment (unit and integration), linting, autoformatting, all orchestrated with a `Makefile` frontend and Bamboo CI pipeline
+- The team embraced containers heavily from day 1.
+From running local vendor infra containers (redis, mongo, elasticsearch, etc) to running repeatable build workloads.

 ### Process Improvements

-- Adopted Make for development automation, significantly boosting productivity
+- Adopted `Make` for development automation, significantly boosting productivity
-- Leveraged code generation effectively for complex scenarios
+- Leveraged code generation effectively for complex scenarios, an ever powerful technique
 - Implemented comprehensive integration testing with containerization
 - Successfully broke down the system into functional components early
 - Established well-defined data schemas upfront, which provided stability